 Fifty shades of frugal?
 Bet that got your attention.
 I’m not saying being frugal is as titillating as the Fifty Shades series, but it is probably just as satisfying!
 If you can save money here and there, it’s almost like giving yourself a payrise.

 Off the top of my head, here is my fifty shades of frugal list.
-How many do you do?
+How many do you do to save money?

 Fifty shades of frugal

 Look at your weekly or monthly income and outgoings and set a budget accordingly.
 There are loads of budget planning apps and advice if you look online or you can just create a spreadsheet.

 So many of us get conned into taking out expensive insurances on various appliances.
 The appliances come and go, but how often do we forget to cancel them when they are no longer needed?

 I rarely take them out.
 Appliances will have a warranty anyway.
 Keep the receipt and register for that if necessary.